Updated 17 April 2021

 And where do we draw the line?
 If a species shows a mere residual cognition, is there necessarily some sentient consciousness accompanying it?
 Even the bee, one of the more intelligent insects, is beginning to raise such questions.
 It has more of a nerve complex than a real brain, but its behaviour is proving more sophisticated than hitherto suspected and is increasingly being described in the language of cognition.
 What information might lurk within those patterns of nervous activity?
 Perhaps one day we shall find out.

 It is harder to say "stop fishing" or "go vegetarian", for pain, mayhem and death are inevitable accompaniments to the sentient circle of life.
 Few creatures outside of human captivity have ever died of old age.
-But let us at least be honest about it and as humane as possible.
+But let us at least be honest about it and as sensitive and humane as possible.